seankenny/seankenny.github.io/source/_posts/2013-08-14-fullcalendar-with-a-resource-day-view.markdown

 [Here](http://embed.plnkr.co/8d16J15gKhE2IKCATspZ/preview) is a working demo of the plugin with resources.

 ###Code
 The source code of it is [here](https://github.com/seankenny/fullcalendar).
+Get the js and css from here - [https://github.com/seankenny/fullcalendar/tree/master/build/out](https://github.com/seankenny/fullcalendar/tree/master/build/out).

 ###Usage
 The only difference to the consumer of the plugin is that there is a new option ('resources') and there is a new property on the `eventObject` named `resourceId` that we use to tie back to the relevant resource.